General info

 The inspectors have the right to see your passport or residence card if you don’t have a ticket.

-Or you can pay 1 000 CZK within the next 5 workdays at the main city transport office (Novobranská 18) or 1500 CZK later.
-If you own a valid pass and just don’t have it on you, bring it to the main city transport office within the next 5 workdays and only pay a 50 CZK fine.
-In all these cases you have to provide an ID.
+If you own a valid pass and just don’t have it on you, bring it to the main city transport office within the next 5 workdays and only pay a 100 CZK fine or check on your account on BrnoID and pay a 50 CZK fine.

-If you don’t want to pay on the spot and you’re not carrying your passport, ticket inspectors will call the foreign police in order to confirm your identity.
+If you don’t want to pay on the spot and you’re not carrying your passport/ID, ticket inspectors will call the foreign police in order to confirm your identity.

 In every case, a ticket inspector is obliged to give you a written record of your fine and payment confirmation with their signature.
 Make sure you don’t leave any debts unsettled – the main city transport office claims fines even from abroad – and the fees grow exponentially if you force the office to collect the debt.